 The latest research in the field of leadership development suggests that a leader’s interpersonal style and the ability to self-manage may be more important to success than functional expertise.
 As leaders move up the organizational ladder, developing good people skills becomes a core competency – an important piece of influencing, motivating and building an aligned organizational culture.
 Most leaders know their development needs but find it difficult to change or to work on interpersonal issues in their fast paced environment.
 Our expertise is in providing you with the right tools and an objective perspective to help you develop a Leadership Development Plan that is both attainable and relevant to your work environment.

 Leadership development coaching is most effective when it takes place in conjunction with leadership team development.
-We help you decipher your leadership strengths and where you seem to be falling short from how you are perceived by your team and your direct reports.
-Are you realistic about – or do you even know how others see you?
+We help you disentangle your leadership strengths and where you seem to be falling short from how you are perceived by your team and your direct reports.
+Are you realistic about, or do you even know, how others see you?
 How does your style influence the culture of your team or organization?

 Our first step in working with you is to gain an understanding of your organizational and team culture.
 Together, we look at your leadership style and how it may be impacting the environment, and then, we help you pinpoint the issues that are pertinent for your development within your environment.

 We help you craft a Leadership Development Plan, that addresses the depth of who you are, within the context of what you do, and then provide you with the resources and feedback to get you there using our Development model.

 In combination, Leadership Team Development and Leadership Coaching helps leaders to:

 - Identify their leadership style and its impact on team dynamics

 - Balance and manage opposing perspectives as they lead

 - Develop a culture of Psychological Safety by inclusion of diverse styles